RawanReda/Hearthstone-Game-Project/README.md

 This involved implementation using Java OOP (Object-Oriented Programming) and GUI swing features.

-You can run the game thruogh the 'Controller.java' file.
+You can run the game through the 'Controller.java' file.